 The perfect bread to make Italian style sandwiches.

-I would like to quickly mention that if you like potato yeast breads, you have to try this Italian Sweet Bread recipe!
+I would like to quickly mention that if you like potato yeast bread, you have to try this Italian Sweet Bread recipe!

 The recipe I am sharing with you today is a variation of my mom’s rosemary focaccia recipe.